 A wood cleaner may be necessary on decks to remove stains caused by barbecue grills, pets, dirt, etc.

-Do I need to sand wood prior to wood stain application?
+Do I need to sand the wood prior to the wood stain application?

 What type of wood filler compounds are recommended?